The Hidden Costs of Selling Your Home in South Africa

 Closing Reflection

 Every seller deserves to know what they'll net before they sign.
 The costs above aren't surprises, they're predictable and manageable when you plan for them early.
 Ask your agent and conveyancer for a net proceeds estimate before you commit to an asking price.
-It's the only number that matters.
+That figure, what lands in your account, is the one to plan around.

 Contact Golden Homes for a pre-listing cost breakdown so you know exactly what your home sale will net before you accept any offer.